-SPRINGFIELD – The Illinois Department of Public Health (IDPH) has confirmed the first human West Nile virus-related death in Illinois for 2017.
-A Kankakee County resident who tested positive for West Nile virus died earlier this month.
+SPRINGFIELD – The Illinois Department of Public Health (IDPH) has confirmed the first human West Nile virus-related death in Illinois for 2018.
+A LaSalle County resident over 65 years who became ill during the first part of August and tested positive for West Nile virus has died.

-“Although we will soon start seeing cooler weather, West Nile virus is still a concern,” said IDPH Director Nirav D. Shah, M.D., J.D.
+“Although we’re moving toward the end of summer, West Nile virus remains a risk until the first hard frost,” said IDPH Director Nirav D. Shah, M.D., J.D.
 “It’s important for everyone to continue taking precautions like using insect repellent, wearing long sleeve shirts and pants, and staying indoors between dusk and dawn.”

 West Nile virus is transmitted through the bite of a mosquito.
 Common symptoms include fever, nausea, headache and muscle aches.
 Symptoms may last from a few days to a few weeks.
 However, four out of five people infected with West Nile virus will not show any symptoms.
 In rare cases, severe illness including meningitis or encephalitis, or even death, can occur.
 People older than 50 and immunocompromised individuals are at higher risk for severe illness.

 Remember to take some simple precautions to reduce the number of mosquitoes around your home and protect yourself from being bitten.

 - Minimize being outdoors when mosquitoes transmitting West Nile virus are most active, especially between dusk and dawn.